 In 2007 I moved to Europe to spend five months at Binger Film Lab in Amsterdam then to take up a residency at the BR Whiting Library in Rome, granted by the Australia Council, where I began work on a memoir.

-And from there went on to several other writing residencies in Europe, USA and India, returning to live in Australia in August 2010.
-With The Tiger was published by Press On at that time followed by Always Hungry a year later.
+And from there went on to several other writing residencies in Europe, USA and India, returning to Australia in August 2010 for a year.
+With The Tiger was published by Press On (2010) followed by Always Hungry a year later.
 In November 2011 I came to Istanbul when the Turkish translation of With The Tiger was published and decided to live there.
 In early 2014 I began teaching at the university in Çanakkale, Turkey, on the shore of the Dardanelles.

 I taught writing since 1989 in a range of contexts, including universities, community groups, prisons and mentorship schemes.
 In 2003 I was awarded a Doctor of Philosophy in Writing by Griffith University.

-I try to record my latest location/s on the Newsblog on this site.
+I try to record my latest location/s and literary events on the Newsblog on this site.